Red Light Realm

 This webpage is edited by Favas.net (texts/images/layout).

-Entrance of a typical Japanese sex venue.
-There are a lot of places like this in Japan, for instance this one in the city of Utsunomiya, north of the Tokyo metropolis (Rob van der Bijl, October 20, 2018).
+Cabaret clubs (and hostess clubs) are not part of red light districts, but they do betray the traditional, subordinate role women play in Japan’s public realm as sort of modern geishas.
+There are a lot of places like this in Japan, for instance this one, close to the main station in the city of Utsunomiya, north of the Tokyo metropolis (Rob van der Bijl, October 20, 2018).